IEEE United Kingdom and Republic of Ireland Section History

 by Nihal Sinnadurai, Chair, IEEE UK&RI Section, 2012-2013

 The United Kingdom and Republic of Ireland Section derived its roots from the Institute of Radio Engineers (IRE) and was established in 1962.
-Immediately following this founding, the IRE merged with American Institute of Electrical Engineers (AIEE) and became the Institute of Electronics and Electrical Engineers - with a clear intention to be global and transnational.
+Immediately following this founding, the IRE merged with the American Institute of Electrical Engineers (AIEE) and became the Institute of Electrical and Electronics Engineers - with a clear intention to be global and transnational.
 This transnational intention is recounted by those who were present at that time

 The IRE was active in the USA after the Second World War.
 Its publications progressively improved and became the benchmark for professionalism.
 In the late 1950s, a group of past presidents of the IRE toured Europe to explore whether it was possible to develop branches of the American IRE in Europe.
 Their first call was to the IEE in England, because of a close relationship with the IRE in America.
 Exploration of an option to form a section of IEE failed to arrive at a reasonable solution.

 Robert Williams had spent a few months touring to find what interest there was to form an IRE branch in the UK.
 He returned to America and the interest appeared to die away.
 Then, when in England in late December 1961, Williams received a call from America from one of the group who had been touring Europe.
 They had decided to set up an IRE group in the UK and to nominate Robert Williams as chairman.
 He was invited to pick his own committee.
 Because Williams was closely involved with the UK IEE and in line for elevation, he was concerned to avoid conflict.
 Deliberating over a number of months, Williams decided to recruit past presidents of the IEE – which achieved both an eminent contingent with which to start the Section and avoided conflict with IEE.
 A measure of his success was that over half the founding committee comprised past presidents of the IEE.